nodiuus/nodiuus/README.md

 that's about it

-if you want to chat with me:
-nodius#1647 / nodiuus
+if you want to chat with me on discord: nodius#1647 / nodiuus